Comparing the Most Fuel-Efficient Non-Hybrid SUVs

 Most modern SUVs come with an "Eco" button.
 This isn't a gimmick; it remapps the throttle response and transmission shift points to prevent sudden acceleration.
 Using these systems alongside apps like GasBuddy to find the cheapest fuel or Fuelly to track real-world consumption can lead to a 5-10% reduction in annual fuel spend.

-Operational Success: Real-World Efficiency Cases
+Real-World Efficiency

 A regional delivery firm in the Pacific Northwest transitioned its fleet from older V6 mid-size SUVs to the 1.5L Turbo Nissan Rogue (non-hybrid).
 The fleet averaged 24 MPG previously.
 After the switch and implementing a "no-idle" policy monitored via Geotab telematics, the fleet average jumped to 31 MPG.
 This resulted in a fuel cost saving of $1,400 per vehicle per year.